cyb0rgdoll/ISC2-cc/README.md

 # is2c-cc
-IS2C - CC Cybersecurity Course Notes to help you prepare for the exam
+IS2C - CC Cybersecurity Course Notes (Mike Cappell to help you prepare for the exam

 [is2c cc notes.docx](https://github.com/user-attachments/files/17506139/is2c.cc.notes.docx)

 **ISC2-CC Breakdown of Exam**

 	-Domain 1: Security Principles (26%)
 	-Domain 2: Business Continuity, Disaster Recovery, and Incident Response (10%) -Domain 3: Access Control Concepts (22%)
 	-Domain 4: Network Security (24%)
-- Domain 5: Security Operations (18%)
+	-Domain 5: Security Operations (18%)

 **ISC2 Code of Ethics**

 	-	Protect society and infrastructure (Hacking)
 	-	Anyone may file a complaint
 	-	Act honorably, justly and within laws (Lying)
 	-	Anyone may file a complaint
 	-	Serve principles diligently and competently (Fulfill your duties)
 	-	Only employers and clients may file under a complaint, due to the nature of the code
 	-	Advance the information security profession (Helping cheat exams)
 	-	Other Professionals may file a complaint, due to the nature of the complaint
 	-	Professionals only
 	-	You are required to report any witness of violation of Code of Ethics
 	-	Failure to report witnessed violation is a violation
 	-	Submit a Complaints Form to report
 	-	You must have a standing before you make a complaint
 	-	Standing: Alleged behavior must harm you or your profession in someway

 **3 Goals of Information Security**